voedger/voedger-internals/server/design/sequences.md

 )

 // Implements isequencer.ISequencer
-type sequencer struct {
+// Keeps next (not current) values in LRU and type ISeqStorage interface type sequencer struct {
   params *Params

-  // cleanupCtx is created by New() and used by cleanup() function as a signal for all goroutines to exit. cleanupCtx context.Context
+  // cleanupCtx is created by New() and used by cleanup() function as a signal for all goroutines to exit. cleanupCtx context.Context cleanupCtxCancel context.CancelFunc
-  // Closed when flusher needs to be stopped flusherCtx context.Context
-  // Used to wait for flusher goroutine to exit flusherWG  sync.WaitGroup

   actualizerInProgress atomic.Bool

   lru *lru.Cache

+  // Initialized by Start()
+  // Example:
+  // - 4 is the last processed event
+  // - nextOffset keeps 5
+  // - Start() returns 5 and increments nextOffset to 6
+  nextOffset PLogOffset

+  // If Sequencing Transaction is in progress then currentWSID has non-zero value. currentWSID   WSID currentWSKind WSKind

+  // Closed when flusher needs to be stopped flusherCtx context.Context
+  // Used to wait for flusher goroutine to exit
+  // Set to nil when flusher is not running
+  // Is not accessed concurrently since
+  // - Is accessed by actualizer() and cleanup()
+  // - cleanup() first shutdowns the actualizer() then flusher() flusherWG  *sync.WaitGroup

   // To be flushed
   toBeFlushed map[NumberKey]Number
-  toBeFlushedOffset PLogOffset
+  // Will be 6 if the offset of the last processed event is 4 toBeFlushedOffset PLogOffset
   // Protects toBeFlushed and toBeFlushedOffset toBeFlushedMu sync.RWMutex

   // Written by Next()
   inproc map[NumberKey]Number
-  inprocOffset PLogOffset

-  // Initialized by Start()
-  currentWSID   WSID
-  currentWSKind WSKind
 }

 // New creates a new instance of the Sequencer type.